MarcGuiselin/wedge/README.md

   2. __Run__ the installer once to configure your system
   3. 🚀 __Try it out!__ Use windows search and type something like “*Wedge is pretty cool*”

-## Why is everything opening in Bing!
+## Why is everything opening in Bing?

 Wedge just directs links towards whatever browser you set as default.
 Microsoft uses their search engine for most of these links.
 Luckily for you, I've made browser extensions to help redirect Bing to whatever search engine you desire!